Manikranth/Notes/Terraform/Notes.md

 }

-when you switch b/w the workspace you will get the approited instances_type
+When you switch b/w the workspace, you will get the approved instances_type
 ```

-Terraform maintain the eash workspace terrafrom.tfstate file supperstly in the folder terrafrom.tfstate.d
+Terraform maintains each workspace terrafrom.tfstate file suppers in the folder terrafrom.tfstate.d

 **Git**
-Git is where you save the code for the centeralzise persposess.
+Git is where you save the code for centralized purposes.
-you should create the **.gitignor** to not save the file like:
+it would help if you created the **.gitignor** to not save the file like:

 - .terraform
 - treeaform.tfstate

 But you do not have the terrafrom.tfstate file how to terraform will what is the current state.
-So we use Remote Backend
+So we use Remote Backend.

 ### **Remote Backend**

-It is the server where you can save the file which you couldn't save in the central repo.
-Remote Backend can like S3, consul, gus, swift etc... by adding a file called resource:
+It is the server where you can save the file you couldn't save in the central repo.
+Remote Backend can like S3, consul, gus, swift, etc... by adding a file called resource:

 ```